 Property Damage

 Henk frequently acts in property damage claims brought in nuisance, negligence, contract and pursuant to statute.
-His practice in this area is complimented by his experience in construction, professional liability, insurance and product liability.
+His experience encompasses cases involving large fires, flooding, withdrawal of support from adjacent land, negligent building work and similar matters.
+Henk’s practice is complimented by experience in construction, insurance, professional liability and product liability disputes, with there being a significant degree of overlap between these areas.

 Selected Cases